cincospenguinos/CircleGa/README.md

 - [x] The first group of text is shown after the first level
 - [x] List of enemies and their paths is set for first level
 - [x] Enemies fire bullets at players at certain intervals
+- [x] There is a very short tutorial level that shows how to play
+	- [x] Explains movement via text
+	- [x] Explains firing via text
+	- [x] Tells you to fire at the natives via text

 ## Story